Surveillance footage released of escaped inmate, suspected accomplice - NewsBreak

 LAUDERDALE COUNTY, Ala. – The Lauderdale County Sheriff’s Office has shared surveillance video of the last time escaped inmate Casey White and his accomplice Vicky White were seen.

-The sheriff’s office also confirmed there was a relationship between the pair on the run from law enforcement since Friday, April 29.Sheriff: Escaped inmate, missing corrections officer had “special relationship”
+The sheriff’s office also confirmed there was a relationship between the pair on the run from law enforcement since Friday, April 29.News 19 Exclusive: Former Limestone County Sheriff recalls 2015 standoff with Casey White

 Casey White was charged with two counts of capital murder in 2020 after he confessed to stabbing Connie Ridgeway to death in 2015 .